 Fear hung in the thick, swampy air.
 Homemade signs littered the trees with, “Killers on the loose.”

-A 41-year-old nurse, Gina Wilson Green, was strangled in her home on September 24, 2001.
-Graduate student, Charlotte Murray Pace, age 22, was stabbed to death in her town house on May 31, 2002.
+A 41-year-old nurse, Gina Wilson Green, was strangled in her residence on September 24, 2001.
+Graduate student, Charlotte Murray Pace, age 22, was stabbed to death in her townhouse on May 31, 2002.
 And Pamela Kinamore, age 44, an antiques dealer and artist, had her throat slit under the Whiskey Bay Bridge in a neighboring parish on July 16 of that same year.

 The bayous are serenely beautiful, but the humidity, wildlife, and swamps create an ideal dumping ground.
 These swamps are rife with petrified trees.
 The human body doesn’t stand a chance.
-But that’s only one reason why they pose a problem for law enforcement.
+Hence, one reason why they pose a problem for law enforcement.
 The sheer density of its marshy, wooded areas make it nearly impossible to conduct a proper investigation.

 “It’s impossible,” says Detective Rodie Sanchez.
 “Sometimes we even have to get a helicopter to fly us over and land somewhere.
 It’s a challenge in every way, shape, or form to be a detective in Louisiana.”

 No, these aren’t the kind of places you want to visit.
 Unless, of course, you’re hiding a body.
 In which case, you’re in the perfect spot.
 But watch out behind you.
 When the sun sets and darkness overshadows these sinister landscapes only the most menacing lurk in the killing fields.